isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2016-04-06-Speech-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-during-the-Committee-of-Supply-Debate-2016.md

 ---
-layout: post
-title: Speech by Senior Minister of State for Law, Indranee Rajah, during the Committee of Supply Debate 2016
+title: 'Speech by Senior Minister of State for Law, Indranee Rajah, during the Committee of Supply Debate 2016'
-date:   2016-04-06
+date: 2016-04-06T00:00:00.000Z
 permalink: /news/parliamentary-speeches/speech-by-senior-minister-of-state-for-law--indranee-rajah--duri

 ---

 6 Apr 2016 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)